Santa Barbara County Avocado Farmer Struggles to Find Workers Amid Immigration Crackdown

 “This fruit here it’s in the sweet spot,” he says holding up a single dark green avocado, the stem still attached.
 “A tinge of color on the peel.”

 He would know.
-The fifth generation California farmer in Carpinteria has been growing citrus and avocados his whole life.
+The fifth generation California farmer has been growing citrus and avocados his whole life.

 “Now this one,” Shade, 57, says gently cupping another avocado, “even though it has a little black on the peel, is not going to make the size that’s in the sweet spot for us.
 And it takes someone who has been at it for a long time to tell the difference.”